 Poached Pears in Red Wine

-- Bring the saucepan to a simmer, cover the saucepan, and simmer for approximately 20-30 minutes, until the pears are tender.
-While they are cooking, gently rotate them every few minutes.
-Make sure they cook evenly in the poaching liquid.
-If you need to use a spatula, be very gentle with a flexible spatula to avoid bruising the sides of the pears.
+- Bring the saucepan to a low simmer, cover the saucepan, and simmer for approximately 20 to 30 minutes, until the pears are tender.
+While they are cooking, gently rotate them every few minutes with a slotted spoon.

 - Remove the saucepan from the stove top when they are cooked through yet firm; test a pear with the tip of a paring knife, there should be no resistance.
 Carefully pick the pears up by their stems and place them in an airtight glass container once they're cool.
 Strain the red wine syrup if you used vanilla bean and cardamom pods and pour it into the container with the pears, and refrigerate.
 Occasionally turn the pears.